 "Dr. Laura -- Could you write about transitioning to positive discipline for parents of older kids?
 If I start Empathic Parenting now with my kids 12 and 9, will it still help?
 How do I all of a sudden "remove" punishment?
 My 9 year old always says 'Oh now I guess I am grounded.'
 How do I change his thinking?"

-Transitioning to positive parenting can be hard.
+I wish.
+Transitioning to positive parenting can be challenging.
 Your child has already come to understand the world through a certain lens.
-He thinks the only reason
+He thinks the

-to "behave" is that otherwise he'll be punished by losing a privilege or being grounded.
-Of course, you'd rather have him choose to do the right thing
+only reason to "behave" is that otherwise he'll be punished by losing a privilege or being grounded.

 I assume, are: